Lexus RZ Review 2023 | Top Gear

 What's the verdict?

 Unfortunately, the standard version is just a little too ‘generic EV SUV’ for our liking right now, and it’s an expensive one at that.
-We’ll have to drive one on UK roads in order to determine whether those traditional Lexus values of comfort, quietness and refinement shine through.
-But for now, we’re not sure it’s worth the extra outlay over some impressive competition.
+We like the fancy tech of the higher spec models, but we prefer the comfort of the smaller wheeled models – there’s been too much sacrificed at the altar of performance here and we’re not sure the RZ is worth the extra outlay over some impressive competition.

 The Rivals